 Brazil’s president once again made statements about his corona policy that could only make you shake your head.
-In terms of COVID-19 death rates, Brazil is in second place in the world behind the USA.
+In terms of COVID-19 death rates, Brazil is in second place in the world behind the US.
 That doesn’t seem to bother Bolsonaro.
-Instead of solutions, he once again only offers homophobic hate.
+Instead of solutions, he once again only offers homophobic hatred.

 Now he theatrically called on his fellow countrymen to fight and demanded that Brazil must stop “being a country of fags”.
 During a speech about the consequences for tourism, he complained that all that was still being talked about today was the pandemic.
 That must be stopped.

 “I regret the deaths.
 I really regret them.
 But we will all die one day.
 There is no point in escaping reality.
 We must stop being a country of fags… We must face it and fight.
 I hate this faggot stuff.”

 Brazil ranks second in terms of the highest COVID-19 death rate – while in terms of murders of transgender and intersex people, it is the world’s number one country, even though Brazil has one of the best laws in Latin America for the queer community.
 But widespread queer hostility in society is still persisting – thanks in part to the homophobic rhetoric of leading politicians – especially in poorer areas and far from the big cities.

 Fortunately, the situation is different in more urban areas.
 The situation of the queer community in big cities is different, with queer infrastructure and big events.
 São Paulo Pride is considered the largest Pride event in the world, with around 3 million visitors.

 Good news: Monica Benicio, the widow of left-wing politician Marielle Franco, who was shot dead on 14 March 2018, was elected yesterday to the city parliament of Rio de Janeiro.
 She thanked her supporters – and her dog – on social media.